heycait/nextcapital-todo/README.md

 Deployed: http://caitlyncodes.com/nextcapital-todo/

-Note: This is my first time using Angular and working on just the client-side as opposed to using the View provided in a Rails app.
+NOTE: This is my first time using Angular and working on just the client-side as opposed to using the View provided in a Rails app.
 Therefore the Angular parts of it may not be conventional/proper.
 And since I didn't use the Angular seed, I didn't have an associated web server and could not deploy to Heroku (thus my decision to host it on my GitHub page).
 I used the Python SimpleHTTPServer in development.
 Could eventually add a Node server or migrate over to Firebase.

 ## Features